«We had a rare experience with a Swedish buyer. They covered 2/3 of the air fright costs»

 - Chinese factory representative

-Responsible purchasing is also referred to as sustainable sourcing or ethical purchasing.
-More important than the term used, is to understand that it regards the buying companies' own policies and practices, not the suppliers'.
+Responsible purchasing is also referred to as sustainable or ethical sourcing or procurement.
+More important than the term used, is to understand the actual of potential implications of a buying companies policies and practices for its suppliers, being it workers or the environment.

 Purchasing strategies and practices can have significant adverse impact in the supply chains.
 Some examples are: